 Get your daily dose of antioxidants.

 Several studies have demonstrated that an antioxidant-rich diet like green leafy vegetables, broccoli, berries or even dark chocolate, help maintain healthy brain levels of BDNF.
 Or if you’d rather, you could take up drinking green tea or seasoning your favourite dishes with turmeric and black pepper to get your daily dose of antioxidants.

 Current science also shows that a balanced diet can help your body fight stress and illness, and that’s nothing to sniff at, either.

 You’re probably already well-aware that incorporating physical activity into your daily routine is a key piece of overall health.
 As it turns out, studies also indicate moving your body (yoga, A mindful walk with Foundations, HIIT exercises in the living room, riding a stationary bike, taking long walks with friends) has a positive effect on BDNF levels in the brain.

 Learn something new.

-Giving your mind new kinds of information to process, aka learning (languages, music, maths), has been shown to be good for neuroplasticity and BDNF levels, particularly in ageing populations.
+Giving your mind new kinds of information to process, aka learning (languages, music, maths), has been shown to be good for neuroplasticity and BDNF levels, particularly in aging populations.
 If you’re not sure where to start, do a quick search on the subject you’re interested in exploring.
 In most cases, there are lots of inexpensive and free options online.